Tony Sheridan: Personal life

-Although Tony Sheridan was secretive about his personal life, in a 2010 radio documentary he shared his painful childhood experience of his mother "dumping" him in an orphanage without a word, with no explanation.
+Although Sheridan was secretive about his personal life, in a 2010 radio documentary he shared his painful childhood experience of his mother "dumping" him in an orphanage without a word, with no explanation.

 "My father disappeared by the time I came to my senses...
 My mother went to London to check on her relatives because of the [German] Blitz, and she came back pregnant.
 The effect it had on my life was that my father and mother broke up.
 He obviously said, 'How can you be pregnant?
 It wasn't me!'
 The end result was that I finished up in this children's home, and I remember standing in this kid's bed, holding onto the railings and shaking them, and seeing my mother disappear down the ward.
 I was screaming!
 In those five minutes, I lost my mother forever, definitely, definitely, definitely.
 Not just my mum, she was taking the love with her as well.
 So now I'm this horrible piece of nothing with these other horrible pieces of nothing."

-Even though she came back to pick him up many months later, Tony explains that no matter how joyful it felt, "the damage has been done.
+Even though she came back to pick him up many months later, Sheridan explained that no matter how joyful it felt, "the damage has been done.
 The damage, it's there.
 The story of my life, basically, apart from the music (...), it's been [about] the sort of relationships which haven't worked, one way or another.

 His friend and former bassist Crawley stated that in 1960 Sheridan confided that despite his mixed Irish-Catholic and Jewish background, he was at that point viewing himself as a Buddhist.
-Later Sheridan became a devotee of the guru Bhagwan Sri Rajneesh and lived in the 1980s at the guru's Rajneeshpuram commune in Oregon, United States.
+Later, Sheridan became a devotee of the guru Bhagwan Sri Rajneesh and lived in the 1980s at the guru's Rajneeshpuram commune in Oregon, United States.

 In the later part of his life, Sheridan lived in Seestermühe, a village north of Hamburg, and in addition to music, he was interested in heraldry and designed coats of arms.